Philip Rubens: Life

 Philip Rubens attended with his younger brother Peter Paul in Antwerp the Latin school of Rombout Verdonck, where they studied Latin classics.
 In 1590 the brothers had to stop their education for financial reasons, more specifically to provide a dowry for their sister Baldina.
 Philip had distinguished himself in his studies.
 He succeeded in obtaining an appointment as secretary to Jean Richardot, president of the Secret Council, in Brussels.
 At the same time, he became the private teacher of Richardot's sons Guillaume and Antoine.
 Philip accompanied the sons to Leuven when they became students at the Leuven University.
 They lived there with Justus Lipsius and attended his lectures.
 Philip became one of the professor's favourite students.
 After a four-year stay in Leuven, Philip returned to Jean Richardot in Brussels in 1599.

 When Guillaume Richardot travelled to Italy in 1601, Philip accompanied him and continued his law studies in Rome.
 Here he obtained the degree doctor of both laws in Rome.
 He returned to the Low Countries in 1604, and was offered a position at the university, but chose to travel to Italy again, where he was also offered a position at the University of Bologna.
-Turning his back on an academic career, he became librarian and secretary to Cardinal Ascanio Colonna.
+Turning his back on an academic career, he became librarian and secretary to Cardinal Ascanio Colonna in Rome.
+His brother Peter Paul was also at the time of his second residence in Rome.
+The brothers lived together on Via della Croce near Piazza di Spagna.
+They had thus the opportunity to share their common interest in Classical art.

 Philip again returned to Antwerp in November 1606.
 In January 1609 he was appointed secretary to the city of Antwerp.
-The following March, he married Marie de Moy, whose father Hendrik de Moy had also been secretary to the city, and whose sister, Claire, was the step-mother of Isabella Brant, Peter Paul Rubens's first wife.
-Philip and Marie had two children: Clara II Rubens (1610) and Philip II Rubens (1611).
+The following March, he married Maria de Moy, whose father Hendrik de Moy had also been secretary to the city, and whose sister, Clara, was the step-mother of Isabella Brant, who later became Peter Paul Rubens's first wife.
+Philip and Maria had two children: Clara II Rubens (1610) and Philip II Rubens (1611).

-His brother painted a group portrait of Philip, himself, Justus Lipsius, and Joannes Woverius, The Four Philosophers.

-Philip died on 28 August 1611, one year after his father-in-law Hendrik de Moy.
+Philip died on 28 August 1611 in Antwerp, one year after his father-in-law Hendrik de Moy.
 He was buried in St. Michael's Abbey, Antwerp.
 A memorial volume was issued containing the posthumous publication of his edition of the homilies of Asterius of Amasea, together with a short biography of Philip, a selection of Latin poems that he had written, and Latin poems written in his memory by his friends.

+His brother Peter Paul painted two group portraits with Philip one including himself, Justus Lipsius, and Joannes Woverius and another one with Philip behind Peter Paul, and also featuring Galilei, Justus Lipsius, Guillaume Richardot on the far left with either Nicolaas Rockox or Juan Batiste Perez de Baron behind him.